Why Do You Need A Furnace Tune-Up?

 - Restricted airflow

-- Reduced efficiency
+- Decreased efficiency

 - Bigger energy bills

-If you remove your home’s air filter, hold it up to a light.
+If you pull out your home’s air filter, hold it up to a light.
 If you can’t see light coming through it, it’s more than likely been a while since your last heating service, and likely time to get a new one.
-If it’s a simple disposable air filter, just buy a like-size new one.
-It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be replaced.
-Read the filter packaging to see how long the new air filter is supposed to be used.
-2. Double check your thermostat.
+If it’s a simple disposable air filter, just get a like-size new one.
+It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be changed.
+Refer to the filter packaging to see how long the new air filter is designed to be used.

 3. Open up your air vents.

 - Full inspection.
 The service should include a full visual and point review to check all the working parts of your furnace and duct system.
-This is the best method for the technician to notify you of any components that are beginning to show signs of wear.
+A qualified technician should be able to let you know if your equipment or individual parts are showing signs of wear during this review.

 - Lubrication.
 Mechanical equipment needs lubrication to reduce friction between the operating parts.
 Your system tune-up should include a complete lubrication.

-5. Is the Furnace Switch Working Properly?
+5. Is the Furnace Switch Functioning Properly?

 6. Condensate Drainage

 High-efficiency furnaces can drain off several gallons of water each day.
-If drain lines get clogged, the furnace will shut down.
+If the drain lines aren’t clear and open, the furnace will shut down.

-7. Assess Vents for Blockage
+7. Examine Vents for Blockage

 What Should You Expect After a Furnace Tune-Up?

 Your heating and air conditioning system naturally loses energy efficiency over time.
-This loss of efficiency is due to several reasons, including dust and dirt, natural wear and tear, and buildup in drains or on burners.
-Keeping your heating system maintained with annual professional tune-ups can help to reduce these factors.
-During your tune-up, your HVAC technician will clean and check over your furnace, identifying areas of wear and tear.
-They can identify failing parts in need of replacement before they become a serious problem.
-A tune-up alone could instantly improve energy efficiency by up to 30%.
-You’ll also enjoy cleaner air and a cleaner residence because your HVAC equipment will be distributing clean air through a clean air filter.
-Perhaps one of the greatest benefits you’ll enjoy following a fall furnace or AC tune-up is diminished utility bills.
-An overworked HVAC system must work overtime to heat and cool your home, while a furnace or air conditioner that has been professionally tuned can take less energy to guarantee indoor comfort.
-Because your heating system will function more efficiently, it will deliver superior heating at lower cost than you otherwise may have had during the coldest months of the year.
-A Longer-Lasting HVAC System
+This loss of efficiency is due to many factors, including dust and dirt, natural wear and tear, and buildup in drains or on burners.
+Keeping your heating system maintained with routine professional tune-ups can control these factors.
+During your tune-up, your expert technician will clean and check over your unit, identifying areas of corrosion.
+They can identify failing parts in need of replacement before they become a bigger problem.
+A tune-up alone will sometimes instantly improve energy efficiency by up to 30%.
+You’ll also enjoy cleaner air and a cleaner residence because your HVAC system will be distributing clean air through a clean air filter.
+Perhaps one of the best benefits you’ll enjoy following a fall furnace or AC tune-up is lower utility bills.
+An overworked HVAC system must work overtime to heat and cool your home, while a furnace or air conditioner that has been professionally tuned can take less energy to maintain indoor comfort.
+Because your heating system will function more efficiently, it will deliver superior heating at lower cost than you otherwise may have had through the winter season.

-It’s better to take action now and be prepared than to regret it during the coldsnap of the century when your furnace isn’t working.
+It’s better to take action now and be prepared than to regret it during the middle of winter when your furnace takes a dive.
 If you would like to learn more about what a furnace tune-up includes, or how it benefits you—give our experts a call at 866-397-3787 or schedule an appointment online.